nmggithub/Kass/Readme.md

 Kass is a collection of modules for reverse-engineering and security research on macOS, written in Swift.

+## Notice

+This package is in a state of transition.
+Documentation may be inaccurate.

 ## Modules

 ### [`CCompat`](https://swiftpackageindex.com/nmggithub/Kass/main/documentation/ccompat/)